Harry Cave: 1950s

-Cave was one of the leading players in Central Districts' inaugural season in the Plunket Shield in 1950-51, when they finished second.
-In 1952-53 he and Ian Leggat added 239 for the ninth wicket for Central Districts against Otago in Dunedin, setting a New Zealand ninth-wicket record that still stands.
+Cave was one of the leading players in Central Districts' inaugural season in the Plunket Shield in 1950–51, when they finished second.
+In 1952–53 he and Ian Leggat added 239 for the ninth wicket for Central Districts against Otago in Dunedin, setting a New Zealand ninth-wicket record that still stands.
 A few days later, Cave captured 13 wickets in one day, taking 7 for 31 and 6 for 33 in Central Districts' innings victory over Auckland in Palmerston North.

-In 1953-54 Cave became captain of Central Districts, and led them to the Plunket Shield title for the first time.
+In 1953–54 Cave became captain of Central Districts, and led them to the Plunket Shield title for the first time.
 He also led the competition bowling averages with 24 wickets at an average of 15.50.

-After a break of five years, Cave returned to the Test team for the two-match series against England in 1954-55.
+After a break of five years, Cave returned to the Test team for the two-match series against England in 1954–55.
 He was then appointed to captain the New Zealand team on an eight-Test tour of Pakistan and India from October 1955 to January 1956.
 The tour was demanding for the whole team.
 Extreme heat, sub-standard accommodation and facilities, unfamiliar pitches, constant stomach upsets and other illness, as well as dubious umpiring in India, made it difficult for the New Zealanders to play at their best.
 Cave remained diplomatic throughout, and bowled more overs than any other player: 333 overs for 623 runs and 13 wickets.
 Always of trim build, he nevertheless lost about 11 kilograms in weight on the tour, and it took him two years to recover full fitness.

 When the team returned to New Zealand, Cave was captain in the First Test against the West Indies a few weeks later.
 He was unable to play in the Second Test, then returned for the Third and Fourth Tests under the captaincy of John Reid.
 In the Fourth Test in Auckland, he had his best Test figures, taking four wickets in each innings to help New Zealand to its first Test victory.
 He had match figures of 40.4–26–43–8, and took the wicket to end the match when he had Alf Valentine stumped by Sammy Guillen.

-Cave was New Zealand's leading bowler when the Australians toured in 1956-57, taking 17 wickets in the three unofficial Tests while the other bowlers took 17 wickets between them.
+Cave was New Zealand's leading bowler when the Australians toured in 1956–57, taking 17 wickets in the three unofficial Tests while the other New Zealand bowlers took 17 wickets between them.
 Cave toured England in 1958, this time as John Reid's vice-captain, but the tour was not a success for him or the team.
 He took 50 wickets at an average of 22.02 in the first-class matches, but played in only two of the five Tests, taking two wickets.

+Cave played one more season of Plunket Shield cricket in 1958–59 before retiring.
+He later served as a Test selector.